zyga/lava-blackbox/README.md

 Glossary
 ========

-*lava-wrapper*: This tool, the main script that should be launched (on an Android device) to start testing.
+*lava-blackbox*: Main executable of this projnect that should be launched (on an Android device) to start testing.

-*wrapper finders*: Small programs that helps *lava-wrapper* to recognize valid tests and suggests which *wrappers* should be used to process that test. android-lava-wrapper ships with one wrapper finder by default, lava-wrapper-finder-gtest that recognizes certain gtest-based tests.
+*wrapper finders*: Small programs that help *lava-blackbox* to recognize valid tests and suggests which *wrappers* should be used to process that test. android-lava-wrapper ships with one wrapper finder by default, lava-wrapper-finder-gtest that recognizes certain gtest-based tests.
 All wrapper finders must be placed in /system/bin and must follow the naming convention lava-wrapper-finder-\*

-*wrappers*: A small utility that can convert output of a certain kind of tests into the *Linaro Dashboard Bundle* format.
+*wrappers*: Small utilities that can convert output of a certain kind of tests into the *Linaro Dashboard Bundle* format.
 Each wrapper has a standardized interface and must accept -o and -r options as well as a single argument that points to the test to execute.
 The wrapper must execute the test in any means